carmine560/trading-peripheral/README.md

   * `-P BROKERAGE PROCESS|EXECUTABLE_PATH`: set the brokerage and the process [defaults: `SBI Securities` and `HYPERSBI2`]
-  * `-t`: check the `BROKERAGE` investment tools web page and send a notification via Gmail if it is updated
   * `-r`: check the `PROCESS` release notes and send a notification via Gmail if they are updated
   * `-m`: insert `PROCESS` maintenance schedules into Google Calendar